fitmat/FMBridge/README.md

+## Whats new in the release - v0.1.29
+* Added switching algorithm from SP to MP and vice versa
+* Gaming team can call setGameMode (Ref. section [1.7.5](https://github.com/fitmat/FMBridge#17-api)) whenever they need to switch player-mode
+* In this build setGameMode can be called multiple time just like setClusterID() API
+* Added supprt for new games/liveclass actions.
+Please refer to Game Identifier & Action Identifier table

 ## Whats new in the release - v0.1.28
 * Internal logging.
 Now tester can better understand FMResponse log.
 Insert "I/FMResponse" in search bar ( helpful for @Nachiket @Lalita )
 * Added new Game ID - Penguin Pop (Refer section 1.3.1)